aguecig/Project-Euler/README.md

 It can be seen that the number, 125874, and its double, 251748, contain exactly the same digits, but in a different order.

 ###### Find the smallest positive integer, x, such that 2x, 3x, 4x, 5x, and 6x, contain the same digits.

+### Problem 56 - Python

+A googol is a massive number: one followed by one hundred zeros; 100^100 is almost unimaginably large: one followed by two hundred zeros.
+Despite their size, the sum of the digits in each number is only 1.

+###### Considering the natural numbers of the form a^b, where a,b < 100, what is the maximal digital sum?